Planning a trip to Mexico and can’t decide between Playa del Carmen and Cancun? You’ve come to the right guide!

 - Isla Mujeres: A tiny island just 15 minutes off the coast of Cancun, Isla Mujeres is known for its stunning beaches, snorkeling excursions, catamaran sails, and private yacht charters.

-- MUSA Underwater Museum: Located near Isla Mujeres, the MUSA Underwater Museum offers visitors the chance to snorkel and scuba dive at a man-made underwater sculpture park.
+- MUSA Underwater Museum: Located near Isla Mujeres, the MUSA Underwater Museum offers visitors the chance to go on a snorkeling tour to see a man-made underwater sculpture park.

 - Isla Contoy: Located just a few miles off the coast of Cancun, Isla Contoy is an uninhabited tropical island that only allows 200 visitors each day for a totally exclusive deserted island experience.